 How to Fix the 5 Most Common Mistakes You’re Making With Your Money

 Saving money is key when it comes to planning a happy future, but aside from the obvious, why does making good fiscal decisions matter?
-Ashley Feinstein Gerstley, the author of forthcoming The 30-Day Money Cleanse, describes caring for your personal finances as a “radical act of self-love.”
-“When we allow ourselves to achieve our short- and long-term goals, we get what we actually want vs. what we want impulsively — or are told we should want at the moment,” she explains.
-“We get to decide!”
+Ashley Feinstein Gerstley, author of The 30-Day Money Cleanse, describes caring for your personal finances as a “radical act of self-love."
+“When we allow ourselves to achieve our short- and long-term goals, we get what we actually want vs. what we want impulsively — or are told we should want at the moment," she explains.
+“We get to decide!"
 To help us understand this fresh perspective, Gerstley ran us through five common money mistakes and gave us a fix for each one.

 1. You're not spending on what you actually want.
 Love to treat yourself after a long week?
 That's great — you deserve it.
 Gerstley agrees that celebrating success is a good idea, so long as you're treating yourself to what you want most and not just a distraction.
 “Many of the purchases I regret most seemed like a gift to myself at the moment I purchased them," she admits.
 “Even though I knew I shouldn't buy the shoes or sign up for the subscription, 'I deserved it,' and I wanted them!
 The irony is that I felt pretty guilty after and had to actually wait longer to get what I really wanted — my financial goals!
 This is a complete mindset reframe."

 How to Fix It: Reserve your spending for something you will truly treasure, like an experience or item you've really been coveting.

 2. You spend spontaneously.
 “One of the least sexy reasons we make bad money decisions are that we don't plan, so we end up at the mercy of convenience," notes Gerstley.
 But, as she points out, convenience always costs more money.